Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Idyllwild

-A sleepy California mountain town with great hiking trails and great pizza
+A sleepy California mountain town with great hiking trails and great pizza.

 Outdoor enthusiasts can enjoy hiking, camping, and rock climbing in San Jacinto State Park.
-Other things to do include eating delicious pizza in town, shopping at the Idyllwild record store, and grabbing a drink at the town brewery.
+Other things to do in Idyllwild include eating delicious pizza in town, shopping at the Idyllwild record store, and grabbing a drink at the town brewery.

 Morro Bay